Sack of Rome (410): First Visigothic invasion of Italy

-Aurelianus, the new praetorian prefect of the east after Eutropius' execution, stripped Alaric of his title to Illyricum in 400.
+Aurelianus, the new praetorian prefect of the east after Eutropius's execution, stripped Alaric of his title to Illyricum in 400.
 Between 700 and 7,000 Gothic soldiers and their families were slaughtered in a riot at Constantinople on 12 July 400.
 Gainas, who at one point had been made magister militum, rebelled, but he was killed by the Huns under Uldin, who sent his head back to Constantinople as a gift.

 With these events, particularly Rome's use of the feared Huns, and cut off from Roman officialdom, Alaric felt his position in the East was precarious.
 So, while Stilicho was busy fighting an invasion of Vandals and Alans in Rhaetia and Noricum, Alaric led his people into an invasion of Italy in 401, reaching it in November without encountering much resistance.
 The Goths captured a few unnamed cities and besieged the Western Roman capital Mediolanum.

 Stilicho, now with Alan and Vandal federates in his army, relieved the siege, forcing a crossing at the Adda river.
 Alaric retreated to Pollentia.
 On Easter Sunday, 6 April 402, Stilicho launched a surprise attack which became the Battle of Pollentia.
 The battle ended in a draw, and Alaric fell back.
 After brief negotiations and maneuvers, the two forces clashed again at the Battle of Verona, where Alaric was defeated and besieged in a mountain fortress, taking heavy casualties.

 At this point, a number of Goths in Alaric's army started deserting him, including Sarus, who went over to the Romans.
 Alaric and his army then withdrew to the borderlands next to Dalmatia and Pannonia.
 Honorius, fearful after the near capture of Mediolanum, moved the Western Roman capital to Ravenna, which was more defensible with its natural swamps and more escapable with its access to the sea.
 Moving the capital to Ravenna may have disconnected the Western court from events beyond the Alps towards a preoccupation with the defense of Italy, weakening the Western Empire as a whole.